Friendly fire

-An American B-17 Flying Fortress "Miss Donna Mae II" is damaged by bombs after drifting under the American bomber flying above it during the bombing of Berlin in 1944.
-The damage to the horizontal stabilizer caused the plane to go into an uncontrollable spin and crash, killing all 11 crew members.
+The American B-17 Flying Fortress Miss Donna Mae II under friendly fire after drifting under the American bomber flying above it during the bombing of Berlin in 1944.
+The loss of the B-17's left horizontal stabilizer to a falling 1,000 lb bomb striking it caused the plane to go into an uncontrollable spin and crash, killing all 11 crew members.

-In military terminology, friendly fire or fratricide (Note: From the term for killing one's brother) is an attack by belligerent or neutral forces on friendly troops while attempting to attack enemy or hostile targets.
-Examples include misidentifying the target as hostile, cross-fire while engaging an enemy, long range ranging errors or inaccuracy.
-Accidental fire not intended to attack enemy or hostile targets, and deliberate firing on one's own troops for disciplinary reasons is not called friendly fire, and neither is unintentional harm to civilian or neutral targets, which is sometimes referred to as collateral damage.
+In military terminology, friendly fire or fratricide (Note: From the term for killing one's brother) is an unintentional attack by allied or neutral forces on friendly troops while attempting to attack enemy or hostile targets.
+Many NATO militaries refer to these incidents as blue on blue.
+(Note: Derived from military exercises where NATO forces were identified by blue pennants and units representing Warsaw Pact forces by red pennants.)
+Examples include misidentifying the target as hostile, cross-fire while engaging an enemy, and long-range ranging errors or inaccuracy.
+Accidental fire not intended to attack enemy or hostile targets, or deliberate firing on one's own troops for disciplinary reasons, is not called friendly fire, and neither is unintentional harm to civilian or neutral targets, which is sometimes referred to as collateral damage.
 Training accidents and bloodless incidents also do not qualify as friendly fire in terms of casualty reporting.

 Use of the term friendly in a military context for allied personnel started during the First World War, often when shells fell short of the targeted enemy.
 The term friendly fire was originally adopted by the United States military; S.L.A.
 Marshall used the term in Men Against Fire in 1947.
-Many North Atlantic Treaty Organization (NATO) militaries refer to these incidents as blue on blue, which derives from military exercises where NATO forces were identified by blue pennants and units representing Warsaw Pact forces by red pennants.
-In classical forms of warfare where hand-to-hand combat dominated, death from a "friendly" was rare, but in industrialized warfare, deaths from friendly fire are more common.
+In classical forms of warfare where hand-to-hand combat dominated, death from a "friendly" was rare, but in modern warfare, deaths from friendly fire are more common.

 Friendly fire is not to be confused with fragging, which is the uncondoned intentional (or attempted) killing of servicemen by fellow personnel serving on the same side.

 History

 Paul R. Syms argues that friendly fire is an ancient phenomenon.
 He notes recorded events in Ancient Greece and other early accounts of battles.
-He and other historians also note that weapons such as guns, artillery, and aircraft dramatically increased friendly-fire casualties.
+He and other historians also note that weapons such as guns, artillery, and aircraft have dramatically increased friendly-fire casualties.

-By the 20th and 21st centuries, friendly-fire casualties have likely become a significant percentage of combat injuries and fatalities.
+In the 20th and 21st centuries, friendly-fire casualties have become a significant percentage of combat injuries and fatalities.
 Jon Krakauer provides an overview of American casualties during and since the Second World War:

 While acknowledging that the "statistical dimensions of the friendly fire problem have yet to be defined; reliable data are simply not available in most cases," The Oxford Companion to American Military History estimates that between 2 percent and 25 percent of the casualties in America's wars are attributable to friendly fire.